Facebook Pixel

 Current Description

-These more mature and larger lemon Meyers are looking lovely this week with a full head of foliage and at least 1 or 2 fruits which are starting to turn yellow as in the main photo.
-It's fun to watch as these ripen over the coming months, ready for a tasty harvest around Christmas.
+These more mature and larger lemon Meyers are looking lovely this week with a full head of foliage and at least a couple of ripe yellow fruits as pictured.

-Good to know: Although we carefully wrap and pack all of our plants it is quite natural for 1 or 2 weaker fruits to be dislodged in transit.
+Good to know: Although we carefully wrap and pack all of our plants it is quite natural for the odd riper fruit to be dislodged in transit.

 70cm tall including the 5L pot